ZONESTAR3D/Z8P/Z8P-MK2/2-Operation_Guide/DWIN_LCD_screen_Menu_Description/readme.md

 | 9  |   Printing Speed         | 10 |  Current Z position      |    |                          |    |                          |

 ## Printing status Menu
+:warning: Please choose the hot end type according what you installed.
+By default, Z8PM4 series used a mixing color hot end.
 ### When Hotend Type is “Mixing”
 ![](./pic/3.png)
 | No.|         Name             | No.|              Name        | No.|              Name        | No.|              Name        |